 Step 5: Adding the soil

 Repotting creates a lot of stress for the tree since it has to survive without water or soil for a period of time while it gets trimmed.
 That is why you want to plant this tree in the soil as soon as possible.

 Add some soil to the bottom of the pot before placing the tree.
 Place the tree into the pot and tie the wires around the roots.
 Next, add the bonsai soil mix.
 Use a pair of chopsticks to pack the soil to get rid of any air pockets.

-After your tree has been repotted, place into some shade and let it recover.
-Place the tree in a shade and let those cuts to air dry.
-You will see some die back not matter what you put on those branches.
+After your tree has been repotted, place it into some shade and let it recover.
+Place the tree in a shade and let those cuts air dry.
+You will see some dieback no matter what you put on those branches.